casgari/AC215_G4/README.md

 ### Milestone3 ###

 Our efforts in this milestone focused on building out our pipeline for training our keyword extraction model.
-This includes the creation of two new containers - one for preprocessing and one for running training.
+This includes the creation of three new containers - one for preprocessing, one for running training, and one for future serverless training with Vertex AI.

 Our initial experimentation led us to build a naive preprocessing and training script (`notebooks/initial_model_construction.ipynb`) using Pytorch data types on a single GPU, and we iterated from there.
 We now use TensorFlow Data throughout preprocessing and training, implement Dask for efficient transformations to our dataset, and add support for training on multiple GPUs - all while tracking performance with Weights & Biases.
+Finally, we have built a container for serverless training in future, once Google approves our request for muliple GPU compute instances.

 In the preprocessing stage, we apply a tokenizer to the keywords in the [Inspec](https://huggingface.co/datasets/midas/inspec) dataset of keywords, using the TF Dataset of tokenized key words (known as `input_ids`) and labels (`B`, `I`, or `O`, depending on whether beginning, inside, or outside a keyword phrase) in training.

 In training, we have begun experimenting with different versions of the BERT model (accessed via `TFAutoModelForTokenClassification`) to improve our performance on keyword extraction.
-Although Google has not yet approved our request for muliple GPU compute instances, we have added support for training on multiple GPUs, using TensorFlow's support for distributed training (i.e. `tf.distribute.MirroredStrategy()`).
+AWe have added support for training on multiple GPUs, using TensorFlow's support for distributed training (i.e. `tf.distribute.MirroredStrategy()`).
 We have tracked our performance of the several training runs completed to date using Weights & Biases, but will be doing more experimentation and optimization (including a hyperparameter search) for Milestone4.

-In the remainder of this update, we will explain the code structure of the three [deliverables](https://harvard-iacs.github.io/2023-AC215/milestone3/#deliverables) for Milestone3.
+In the remainder of this update, we will explain the code structure of the three [deliverables](https://harvard-iacs.github.io/2023-AC215/milestone3/#deliverables) for Milestone3 and offer some final comments on our current and future use of Vertex AI.

 #### Code Structure